pipecraft2/user_guide/doc/example_analyses_FunBarONT.rst

 This example data analyses follows **FunBarONT** workflow as implemented in PipeCraft2's pre-compiled pipelines panel.

-FunBarONT is a specialized pipeline for processing **Oxford Nanopore Technologies (ONT) fungal barcoding data**, specifically targeting the **ITS2 rRNA gene region**.
+FunBarONT is a specialized pipeline for processing **Oxford Nanopore Technologies (ONT) fungal barcoding data**, specifically targeting the **ITS rRNA gene region**.
 This pipeline is optimized for long-read sequencing data and incorporates quality filtering, demultiplexing, sequence polishing, and taxonomic assignment to generate high-confidence fungal identifications.

-| Example data set details: **Oxford Nanopore long-read ITS2 amplicon sequences** (see nano_test_data folder).
+| Example data set details: **Oxford Nanopore long-read ITS rRNA gene amplicon sequences** (see nano_test_data folder).
-| This is a sample dataset for **fungal identification and barcoding** using ITS2 amplicons.
+| This is a sample dataset for **fungal identification and barcoding** using ITS amplicons.

 ____________________________________________________

 Starting point
 ~~~~~~~~~~~~~~

-This example dataset consists of **ITS2 rRNA gene amplicon sequences**; targeting fungi:
+This example dataset consists of **ITS rRNA gene amplicon sequences**; targeting fungi:

 - **single-end** Oxford Nanopore sequencing data;
-- **demultiplexed** set (per-sample fastq files, typically demultiplexed using Guppy, MinKNOW, or similar);
+- **demultiplexed** set (per-sample fastq files, typically demultiplexed using cutadapt, MinKNOW, or similar);
 - barcodes and adapters have already been **removed**;
 - sequences are generated using **long-read sequencing technology** (read lengths typically 1-10+ kb).